 Dr. Christina Hoffmann

 B.A.
 MA Dr. phil

-Christina Marie-Charlotte Hoffmann is Acting Head of Archive at the Papanek Foundation, University of Applied Arts Vienna.
+Christina Marie-Charlotte Hoffmann is acting archival manager at the Papanek Foundation, University of Applied Arts Vienna.
 She studied comparative literature in Munich, Vienna, Aix-en-Provence.
 As an alumna of the Austrian Academy of Sciences, she teaches at the department of comparative literature at the University of Vienna, co-edits the series antikanon and is founder of the art event company DeliziArte, Vienna.

 Senior Curator, Architecture and Design